PLEASE READ CAREFULLY

 2. Applicants must apply for a permit to the Sheriff of the county in which the applicant resides.

 3. Applicants must have completed required training.

-4. Applicants will pay required fee at the time the permit is picked up.
+4. Applicants will pay the required fee at the time the application is made.
 Carry permits are $50 for new permits and $25 for renewals.
-The Woodbury County Sheriff's Office provides permits on hard plastic ID cards for an additional $20 charge to cover the cost of the card.
-Purchase permits are $10.
+Purchase permits are $25.

 APPLICATION PROCEDURE: (Read Carefully)

 If you have any questions with this new process, call Jeana Davis at 712.279.6010 Ext.
 5061.

 1. Download, print and fill out the appropriate application listed below.
 Fill in all blanks thoroughly.
 Females, include your maiden name and any other married names you may have used.
 Failure to complete the form will result in termination of the application process.